-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(2) Using a trim stick or another suitable wide flat-bladed tool, pry gently around the edges of the inboard switch pod bezel and remove the bezel.

-(3) Remove the three screws that secure the inboard switch pod to the instrument panel (Fig. 3).
+- (1) Disconnect and isolate the battery negative cable. - (2) Using a trim stick or another suitable wide flat-bladed tool, pry gently around the perimeter edges of the inboard switch pod bezel to release the snap clip retainers.
+Remove the bezel from the instrument panel. - (3) Remove the three screws that secure the inboard switch pod to the instrument panel (Fig. 4).

-Fig. 3 Inboard Switch Pod Remove/Install
+Fig. 4 Inboard Switch Pod Remove/Install

-(4) Pull the inboard switch pod out from the instrument panel far enough to access the wire harness connectors.

-(5) Unplug the wire harness connectors from the inboard switch pod.

-(6) Remove the inboard switch pod from the instrument panel.

-(7) Reverse the removal procedures to install.
+- (4) Pull the inboard switch pod out from the instrument panel far enough to access and unplug the wire harness connectors. - (5) Remove the inboard switch pod from the instrument panel. - (6) Reverse the removal procedures to install.
+Tighten the switch mounting screws to 2.2 N·m (20 in. lbs.).

+DEFOGGER RELAY

-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(2) Remove the fuse access panel by unsnapping it from the right cowl side trim panel.

-(3) Remove the push nut that secures the right cowl side trim to the junction block stud (Fig. 4).
+- (1) Disconnect and isolate the battery negative cable. - (2) Remove the fuse access panel by unsnapping it from the right cowl side trim panel. - (3) Remove the push nut that secures the right cowl side trim panel to the junction block stud (Fig. 5).

-Fig. 4 Right Cowl Side Trim Panel Remove/Install
+Fig. 5 Right Cowl Side Trim Panel Remove/Install

-(4) Remove the two screws that secure the right cowl side trim panel to the right front door opening trim.

-(5) Remove the right cowl side trim panel.

-(6) Unplug the defogger relay from the junction block.

-(7) Install the defogger relay by aligning the relay terminals with the cavities in the junction block and pushing the relay firmly into place.

-(8) Connect the battery negative cable.

-(9) Test the relay operation.

-(10) Install the right cowl side trim panel and the fuse access panel.
+- (4) Remove the two screws that secure the right cowl side trim panel to the right front door opening trim. - (5) Remove the right cowl side trim panel from the right cowl side inner panel. - (6) Unplug the defogger relay from the junction block. - (7) Install the defogger relay by aligning the relay terminals with the cavities in the junction block and pushing the relay firmly into place. - (8) Connect the battery negative cable. - (9) Test the relay operation. - (10) Install the right cowl side trim panel and the fuse access panel.